localnerve/html-snapshots/README.md

       `"object"` If the value is an object, it is interpreted as key/value pairs where the key must match the url (or path in the case of robots.txt style) found by the input generator.
 This allows you to specify timeouts for individual pages.
 The reserved key "__default" allows you to specify the default timeout so you don't have to specify a timeout for every individual page.

       `"function"` If the value is a function, it is called for every page and passed a single argument that is the url (or path in the case of robots.txt style) found in the input.
 The function must return a value to use for this option for the page it is given.
+The value returned for a given page must be a number.

 + `processLimit`
   + default: 4